yousaf2018/TAAM-Track-Any-Aquatic-Model/README.md

 ### Method B: Manual Installation (Step-by-Step)

-If the `.bat` files fail, follow these steps exactly in PowerShell:
+If the `.bat` files fail, follow these steps exactly in PowerShell

 ---